sguox002/leetcode/leetcode-all.md

 - left biased and right biased.
 - convert problem to binary search if brutal force checking all range works.

+<<-1060	Missing Element in Sorted Array    		54.5%	Medium
+find the kth missing number start from the leftmost binary search!!
+->>

 <<-1064	Fixed Point    		65.6%	Easy
 sorted array with distinct numbers, find A[i]=i. binary search or brutal force.